 So you need to keep the tank environment clean and healthy.
 This includes not only the water quality, but also the substrate (gravel), plants, glass sides and tank ornaments.
 In fact anything at all that is inside your aquarium.

 By doing this you will keep on top of algae growth and your tank will provide an attractive and healthy environment for your fish.
-Click hereOpens in a new tab. to read about how snails can help keep an aquarium clean.
+Click here to read about how snails can help keep an aquarium clean.

 Algae Wafers